 - Le Pain Quotidien (451 Manhattan Beach Blvd; Tel: 310-546-6411) Yeah, it’s a chain but it’s darn good and they serve some healthy (and non-healthy) food.
 Get the mint tea and don’t try their hazelnut spread—it’s addicting.

 - Local Yolk (3414 Highland Ave; Tel: 310-546-4407) It’s located in North Manhattan Beach (about a mile away) and has an extensive menu and award-winning omelets.
 You won’t leave hungry.

 If you are looking for something quick and light then go to Noah’s Bagel and/or Jamba Juice or Peet’s Coffee.
 All three share the same building in downtown Manhattan Beach.
 I usually will grab a wheatgrass juice or smoothie from Jamba and a bagel from Noah’s and eat on the pier.
 There’s also a Coffee Bean and Starbucks within a block.

-- Petros (451 Manhattan Beach Blvd; Tel: 310-545-4100).
-Almost any time PR people want to take me out to lunch or dinner I suggest Petros.
-They have fantastic Mediterranean food and I love their Watermelon and peach salads (when in season).
+- Almost anytime PR people want to take me out to lunch or dinner I suggest Petros (451 Manhattan Beach Blvd; Tel: 310-545-4100).
+They have fantastic Mediterranean food and I love their watermelon and peach salads (in season).

 - Manhattan Beach Brewery (124 Manhattan Beach Blvd; Tel: 310-798-2744) serves casual California cuisine.